 Cancellation of school takes place only during circumstances, such as extreme weather, equipment failure, or public crisis.
 This school board and administrators are aware of the hardship which can be caused by an abrupt cancellation.
-Therefore, school will not be cancelled unless a significant safety risk has been created by unusual circumstances.
+Therefore, school will not be canceled unless a significant safety risk has been created by unusual circumstances.

 On days when we have snow or ice, our superintendent will check on road conditions, confer with the state and county highway officials, consult with meteorologists concerning weather forecasts, and talk with our bus drivers.
-After analyzing all available information, a decision will be made to: a) Run the regular bus routed; b) Start school one or two hour's late, using regular routes; c) Close the schools.
-As soon as a decision is made, WSLM Radio in Salem, and WHAS TV (Channel 11) in Louisville will be contacted.
-Please do not call the superintendent to see if the school is closed.
-Listen to your radio or television for this information.
+After analyzing all available information, a decision will be made to: a) Run the regular bus routed; b) Start school one or two hours late, using regular routes; c) Close the schools.
+As soon as a decision has been made, the all-call will be activated, along with notification on West Washington Facebook, and local media outlets will be notified.